zeroc-ice/ice-demos/csharp/README.md

 Open the solution file `CSharp demos.sln` to build the sample programs.

-The demos are configure to use Ice distribution from Nuget packages, this packages are automatically downloaded during build.
-If you have disabled the automatic download of Nuget packages in Visual Studio you need to restore the packages before you build.
+The demos are configure to use Ice distribution from NuGet packages, this packages are automatically downloaded during build.
+If you have disabled the automatic download of NuGet packages in Visual Studio you need to restore the packages before you build.

 Packages can be restored from "Tools > NuGet Package Manager > Manage NuGet Packages for Solution..." command in Visual Studio.